UPSC Public Administration Syllabus 2021 - Detailed Paper 1 & 2 Syllabus & Exam Pattern Here

-The UPSC CSE 2021 preliminary exam has two papers.
-UPSC paper 1 is of general studies 1 in which questions are asked from every spectrum of life like general science, current affairs/ events, Indian and world geography, Indian polity, economy, Indian National Movement and more.
-Whereas paper 2 is of general studies 2 in which questions are asked from topics like reasoning, english and hindi language, mental ability and more.
+The UPSC IAS 2024 preliminary exam has two papers.
+In UPSC Paper 1, General Studies 1, questions are asked from every spectrum of life including topics such as general science, current affairs/ events, Indian and world geography, Indian polity, economy, Indian National Movement and more.
+In Paper 2, General Studies 2, questions are asked from topics like reasoning, English and Hindi language, and mental ability.

-UPSC IAS mains exam has nine subjects like general english, language paper, essay, four general studies papers & two optional papers.
-As per the UPSC CSE 2021 notification the mains exam is descriptive in nature.
-Applicants can check the detailed UPSC IAS public administration syllabus 2021 for mains paper 1 and 2 exam below.
+The IAS mains exam has nine subjects.
+These include general English, a language paper, an essay, four general studies papers & two optional papers.
+As per the UPSC IAS 2024 notification, the Mains exam is descriptive in nature.
+The UPSC Public Administration syllabus is released beforehand along with the syllabi of other subjects to enable candidates to prepare for the Public Administration Optional.
+Applicants can check the detailed UPSC IAS public administration syllabus 2024 for the IAS mains paper 1 and 2 exams below.

 Chapters | Topics |